mrkkrp/markkarpov.com/tutorial/th.md

 22
 ```

 This is called *splicing*.
-The expression following after the dollar sign is
+The expression following the dollar sign is called
-called a *splice*.
-A splice can occur in place of an expression, a pattern,
+a *splice*.
+A splice can occur in place of an expression, a pattern, or a
-a type, or as a top-level declaration.
-It's worth noting that declarations
+type, or as a top-level declaration.
+It's worth noting that declarations *may*
-*may* be spliced without the preceding `$` because they live on the
+be spliced without the preceding `$`, because they live at the top level and
-top-level and there is no syntactical ambiguity. `makeLens` from the `lens`
+there is no syntactic ambiguity. `makeLens` from the `lens` package is a
-package is a common example:
+common example:

 ```haskell
 makeLens ''MyRecord -- Yes, we'll get to this quoting style too!